-Morale among US diplomats is in freefall as the Trump administration slashes spending and upends traditional norms and practices.
+Morale among US diplomats is in freefall as the Trump administration slashes spending and upends traditional norms and practices, according to a new survey from the American Foreign Service Association.

 The role of the diplomat has also been undermined, separate pieces noted in the Financial Times: The US has moved from an age of diplomacy to “the age of the envoy,” the outlet’s foreign editor wrote, prioritizing short-term dealmaking over long-term expertise.
 “No conflict shoddily mediated by fixers and compromised officials operating outside formal channels will produce a well-structured peace,” one expert warned.